emcoglab/ldm-query/README.md

 where some of the arguments are optional depending on context.
 (Here, the backslashes \ just "escape" line breaks in the command line.)
 So for example:

-    python ldm-query.py --frequency --corpus subtitles --word "house"
+    python ldm-query.py frequency --corpus subtitles --word "house"

-would look up the frequency of the word "house" in the "BBC subtitles" corpus (giving the answer XXX).
+would look up the frequency of the word "house" in the "BBC subtitles" corpus (giving the answer 134711).

 The available `<mode>`s are: